Working Group on Data Governance

 Current projects

-The Working Group on Data Governance pursued the following projects in 2023:
+The Working Group on Data Governance is pursuing the following projects in 2024:

 GPAI expert reports